cortexrd/Knack-Toolkit-Library/README.md

 If you are annoyed by the limitations of **filter menus** that only have one field and without AND/OR operators, then you will find Public Filters very useful.
-They are the same as User Filters but created by special users and that are visible to everyone.
+They are the same as User Filters but created by special users and visible to everyone.

+First, you need to perform the setup of the [iFrameWnd](#iframewnd) and the [Heartbeat Monitoring and SW Update](#heartbeat-monitoring-and-sw-update).

-First, you need to create the **Public Filters** **role** and assign it to the privileged users of your choice.
+Then, create a **Public Filters** role and assign it to the privileged users of your choice.
 When they create their filters, they can right-click the assigned button to open the popup menu, where an option is shown: **Public: Yes/No**.
 Clicking on it will broadcast the new filter to all users.
-Within about 10 seconds, you will see it appear on all opened pages with that view.
+Within about 10 seconds, they will see it appear on all opened pages with that view.
 The Public Filters are always located to the left of the other filters with a slightly increased contrast and kept in the same order as the creator's.
 They can't be renamed, deleted or re-ordered by regular users.

 ### Functions